George Mason University|

 Kaps' research interests include cryptography, random number generators, and tamper proofing with an emphasis on ultra-low power devices, energy and power scalability, computer arithmetic and ubiquitous computing.

-Jens-Peter Kaps is an assistant professor of electrical and computer engineering at the Volgenau School of Information Technology at George Mason University since 2006.
-He was general co-chair for the Cryptographic Hardware and Embedded Systems conference (CHES) in 2008.
-He received a PhD in Electrical and Computer Engineering from Worcester Polytechnic Institute in 2006.
-Dr. Kaps is a member of the IEEE Computer Society and the International Association of Cryptologic Research (IACR) as well as Eta Kappa Nu (HKN) International Honor Society for Electrical Engineers.
+Jens-Peter Kaps is an associate professor of Electrical and Computer Engineering at the Volgenau School of Engineering at George Mason University (GMU).
+He joined GMU after receiving a PhD in Electrical and Computer Engineering from Worcester Polytechnic Institute in 2006.
+He was general co-chair for the Cryptographic Hardware and Embedded Systems conference (CHES) in 2008 and general chair for the Special-purpose Hardware for Attacking Cryptographic Systems (SHARCS) workshop in 2012.
+Dr. Kaps is a member of the IEEE Computer Society and the International Association for Cryptologic Research (IACR).

-For a list of publications please look at his personal homepage at http://ece.gmu.edu/~jkaps.
+For a list of publications please look at his personal homepage.